vvaezian/vvaezian.github.io/Programming Languages/PostgreSQL.md

-*Postgres commands are case-insensitive.
-To force case sensetivity we need to wrap the name in double-quotes.
+*Postgres commands are are converted to lower-case and then evaluated.
+To force case sensetivity we need to wrap the names in double-quotes.
 E.g. the command `select * from myTable` tries to get data from the table `mytable`.*